Employment and Training Administration: History

-The agency was at first called the Manpower Administration when it was founded in 1954.
+The agency was founded in 1954 as the Manpower Administration.
 It was given its present name in 1975.

-The most recent confirmed Assistant Secretary is John Pallasch, who was sworn in on July 29th 2019.
+The most recent confirmed Assistant Secretary is John Pallasch, who was sworn in on July 29, 2019.
 He resigned on January 20, 2021.
-Suzan Levine was named as Principal Deputy Assistant Secretary by the incoming Biden administration on January 28, 2021, and currently serves as the Acting Assistant Secretary.
+Suzan Levine was named as Principal Deputy Assistant Secretary by the incoming Biden administration on January 28, 2021, and served as the Acting Assistant Secretary.